 An online event hosted by the Carbon Recycling Network, the Nottingham BBSRC/EPSRC Synthetic Biology Research Centre, and the ENGICOIN project, in collaboration with the Institute for Science and Society, University of Nottingham.

-Online, 10:30-14:00 GMT, Monday 25 January 2021
+10:30-14:00 GMT, Monday 25 January 2021

-This open, online event brings together the BBSRC Networks in Industrial Biotechnology and Bioenergy, the wider synthetic biology, industrial biotechnology and responsible innovation communities, and eminent speakers from across disciplines and sectors to explore current developments, challenges and opportunities for responsible innovation in industrial biotechnology and engineering biology.
-Anyone with an interest in biotechnology, synthetic biology and the important role responsible innovation might play in their future development is welcome to attend!
+This open, online event brought together the BBSRC Networks in Industrial Biotechnology and Bioenergy, the wider synthetic biology, industrial biotechnology and responsible innovation communities, and eminent speakers from across disciplines and sectors to explore current developments, challenges and opportunities for responsible innovation in industrial biotechnology and engineering biology.
+Anyone with an interest in biotechnology, synthetic biology and the important role responsible innovation might play in their future development was welcome to attend!